tddg/cs6501-serverless-ai-fall25/info.md

 class, you **don’t** need to submit the review for this class (this is not counted as missing reviews).

-* **AI-tool policy for paper reviews:** While we acknowledge the convenience of AI writing assistants like ChatGPT in the academic domain, it is crucial for students to cultivate their critical thinking and writing skills.
-The review should reflect your own experience and insight into the content.
-Students may use AI tools for brainstorming initial ideas or checking grammar errors, but the final reviews submitted **must** be authored by the student.
-Students are expected to elaborate their reviews in the class.
+* **AI-tool policy for paper surveys:** While we acknowledge the convenience of AI writing assistants like ChatGPT in the academic domain, it is crucial for students to cultivate their critical thinking and writing skills.
+The response to survey questions should reflect your own experience and insight into the content.
+Students may use AI tools for brainstorming initial ideas or checking grammar errors, but the surveys submitted **must** be authored by the student.
+Students are expected to elaborate their survey responses in the class.

 ## Presentation